Doctor of Podiatric Medicine

 Your financial aid package at Samuel Merritt University is personalized for you.
 We develop your financial aid package using guidelines set by the U.S. Department of Education and the estimated costs of the College of Podiatric Medicine.

-In addition to the cost of tuition, books and fees, financial aid can also cover other indirect educational costs, including the following:
+In addition to the cost of tuition and fees, financial aid can also cover other indirect educational costs, including:

 Managing your Cost of Living

-Once you receive your financial aid package, check the amount of the award against your actual living expenses and we can make necessary adjustments to meet your needs.
-By incorporating cost effective practices such as shared housing, transit discounts, and more, the average cost of living in the Bay Area for our students is calculated to be about $27,000/year.
+Once you receive your financial aid package, check the amount of the award against your actual living expenses, and we can make necessary adjustments to meet your needs.
+By incorporating cost-effective practices such as shared housing, transit discounts, and more, the average cost of living in the Bay Area for our students is calculated to be about $27,000/year.

-Detailed information about financial aid, budgeting, total cost and application processes are available on the SMU webpage.
+Detailed information about financial aid, budgeting, total cost, and application processes is available using the button below.

 First Year